Wolff-Parkinson-White (WPW) syndrome

 What you can do

-- Write down your symptoms, including any that may seem unrelated to your heart.
+- Your or your child's symptoms, including any that may seem unrelated to your heart, and when they began

 Questions to ask your doctor

 - What's the most likely cause of my symptoms?

 - What risks does this heart condition create?

 - How often will I need follow-up appointments?

 - Do I need to restrict activities?

 - How will other conditions that I have or medications I take affect my heart problem?